 GVF was founded in 1996 to save the Warner Grand Theatre, a 1500-seat movie palace, and has since contributed over $4 million to support the Theatre including a capital campaign in 2004-08.
 Owned by the City of Los Angeles, the Warner Grand hosts numerous cultural events annually that are promoted by GVF through our active website, direct mail, social media and other marketing.
 As the Friends, we also provide ongoing advocacy, technical assistance, repairs/restoration and a corps of volunteers that assists with events.

-In 2008 we converted an adjacent storefront into our own professional performance venue and administrative offices, the Grand Annex.
-In this premiere cabaret style listening room, our Program Manager presents an annual concert season of 40-50 performances of regional and national world, Latin, jazz, and American roots music artists, spoken word events, and film screenings.
+In 2008 we converted an adjacent storefront into our own professional performance venue, the Grand Annex.
+In this premiere cabaret style listening room, our Program Manager presents an annual concert season of 40-50 performances of regional and national world, Latin, jazz, classic rock and American roots music artists, spoken word events, and film screenings.
 The Annex is also a community hub, regularly rented for theatrical productions by local colleges and theatre companies, and engages community by programming music for neighborhood events, such as the annual “Dia de los Muertos” festival, “Taste of San Pedro” and “First Thursdays” downtown Art Walk.

 Meet the Music (MTM) is Grand Vision Foundation’s education program for upper elementary school youth.
 Since its creation in 2009, MTM has become an in-depth three-part program led by a full-time Education Director.
 Meet the Music includes the Roots of Music Program (RoMP), a semester-long foundations of music curriculum; 24 weeks of hands-on music lessons with Recorders-in-Schools; and an annual introduction to opera with the LA Opera.
 Through sequential standards-based instruction and participatory live music experiences, Meet the Music opens the gateway to music education for underprivileged students in the LA Harbor community, building skills for success in middle school and beyond.